madanyc/workfront-learn.en/help/workfront-proof/benefits-of-proofing-in-workfront.md

 ---
 title: Learm the benefits of proofing
-description: Learn what proofing is and the benefits of using digital proofing in [!DNL Adobe Workfront].
+description: Learn what proofing is and the benefits of using digital proofing in [!DNL  ].
 activity: use
 feature: Workfront Proof
 type: Tutorial